Data Centers in Manti

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-country cloud on-ramps from major providers, as of September 2025.
-Businesses connect to cloud regions in Europe and the Middle East via private network extensions (PNI/wave) or carrier IP transit services.
-The nearest major hubs for direct cloud access are in Marseille, Milan, and Dubai.
+Direct Cloud On-Ramps: There are no direct, in-country public cloud on-ramps from major providers as of September 2025.
+Businesses require private network extensions (PNI/wave) to connect to cloud regions in European hubs such as Marseille, Athens, or Milan.

 Power Analysis